Curl (association football): Free kicks

 The 1950s Brazilian star Didi is widely believed to have invented the folha seca technique; however, Italian forward Giuseppe Meazza before him is also credited with using the technique.
 Today, the knuckleball technique is notably used by modern-day players such as Juninho (whose technique has often been emulated), and Cristiano Ronaldo, who would strike the ball with either no or a low amount of spin, causing it to swerve unexpectedly at a point near the goal.
 Gareth Bale and Andrea Pirlo are also notable proponents of this technique when taking free-kicks.

 Corners

 Curling can be an effective technique when taking corners.
 The ball gradually moves in the air towards the goal.
 This is referred to as an in-swinging corner.
 Occasionally, a corner-taker will bend the ball towards the edge of the penalty area, for an attacker to volley, or take a touch and then shoot.
+Rarely, a goal can be scored directly, this is called an "Olympic goal" and it requires amazing technique and a distraction of the opposing goalkeeper.

 Passing

 Curling can be used in passing.
 Effective passes from midfield to an attacking player are often the result of a curled pass around the defender, or long cross-field passes are sometimes aided by the addition of curl or backspin.
 This can be done with either the inside of the foot or outside of the foot.
 The outside of the foot may be used when a player is facing sideways and wants to use the dominant foot to make a pass; this technique is known as the trivela.